Cornus florida: Uses

 For humans, the fruit is poisonous.
 The Houma people of modern Louisiana and Mississippi used scrapings from the bark or roots in a remedy for malaria.
 Compounds isolated from the bark have shown moderate antiplasmodial and antileishmanial activity in lab experiments, partly supporting its use as a quinine substitute.
 Many Native American groups also used the root bark as a fever reducer, a pain reliver, an antidiarrheal, and a skin astringent.
 The bark itself was used for headaches and backaches, a throat aid, and as an infusion for diseases such as measles.
 The flowers were used for colic pain relief and as a fever reducer.
 The species has been used in the production of inks and scarlet dyes.
 The hard, dense wood has been used for products such as golf club heads, mallets, wooden rake teeth, tool handles, jeweler's boxes and butcher's blocks.
 It was used to treat dogs with mange, which may be how it got its name.
 The red berries are not edible, despite some rumors otherwise.

 Cornus florida can be used in restoration projects for urban areas and abandoned strip mines.
 It is a soil improver, as the leaf litter decomposes faster than most of the species with which it is associated.

 In culture

 Cornus florida is the state tree and flower of Virginia, the state tree of Missouri, and state flower of North Carolina.
+It gained recognition as the state tree and flower of Virginia in the movie The American President.

 In 1915, 40 dogwood saplings were donated by the U.S. to Japan in the 1912–1915 exchange of flowers between Tokyo and Washington, D.C.
 While the cherry blossom trees survived the ensuing sour relations of these two countries and are the main feature of the National Cherry Blossom Festival, all dogwood trees in Tokyo died except the one that had been planted in an agriculture high school.
 In 2012, the U.S. sent 3,000 dogwood saplings to Japan to commemorate the 100th anniversary of the Washington, D.C., cherry trees given as a gift to the U.S. by Japan in 1912.